webmonk/WooCommerce-Sandbox-Payment/readme.txt

 == Description ==

-This plugin was developed out of necessity!
-On several occasions, I find myself wanting to test the checkout of a WooCommerce installation with either a credit card or eCheck.

-WooCommerce Sandbox Payment Gateway eliminates the need to create coupons or test actual payment gateways with a real payments.
+WooCommerce Sandbox Payment Gateway eliminates the need to create coupons to reduce the order total or test actual payment gateways with real payment.

 ### Stimulating a successful credit card transaction
 - Use any valid credit card details.